 The Prophet s.a.w was also reported in another hadith:

 وعنْ مُعاذةَ العَدَوِيَّةِ أَنَّها سَأَلَتْ عائشةَ رضيَ اللَّه عَنْهَا: أَكانَ رَسُولُ اللَّهِ ﷺ يصومُ مِن كُلِّ شَهرٍ ثلاثةَ أَيَّامٍ؟ قَالَت: نَعَمْ. فَقُلْتُ: منْ أَيِّ الشَّهْر كَانَ يَصُومُ؟ قَالَتْ: لَمْ يَكُن يُبَالي مِنْ أَيِّ الشَّهْرِ يَصُومُ.

 I heard Muaz say; "I asked Aisyah r.a; Did the Prophet s.a.w. fast three days each month?"
 She replied: "Yes," I asked: "Which days did he fast?"
 She replied: "He did not care on which day he fasted"

-Do the major shopping or spring cleaning before we enter Ramadan so that we can give 100 per cent of our time in Ramadan for acts of worship.
+Do the major shopping or spring cleaning before we enter Ramadan so that we can give our 100 per cent of focus in Ramadan for acts of worship.
 It is troublesome to divide our time for Hari Raya preparation while trying to achieve the goals we have set in Ramadan.
 So why not do them now?